jgraph/svg2xml/README.md

 Quick start quide
 =================

+Run Svg2XmlGui.
 The left file system defines what files or folders you want to convert.
 The right one, defines the destination.

 If you select one file, a single stencil XML file will be generated for just that one stencil.